chr15m/tweetfeast.com/src/content/twitter-sentiment-analysis.md

 <!-- <a href="/login" class="ui-component-button ui-component-button-normal ui-component-button-primary">Sign in with Twitter</a> -->

 There are two main steps in doing sentiment analysis on tweets.
 The first step is to get the data, and the second step is to perform the sentiment analysis.
-To get the data you will need an developer API key from Twitter.
+To get the data you will need a developer API key from Twitter.
 Once you have the data you can perform sentiment analysis using a library for your language.
 Let's go over the details.

 ## Contents